sydasif/ansible-cbt-lab/docs/source/01_introduction/05_inventory.md

 172.16.10.14
 ```

-The headings in brackets are group names.
-These group names are used to classify hosts, allowing you to decide which hosts to control at specific times and for particular purposes.
+The names in brackets are group names.
+They help classify hosts so you can manage specific sets of hosts easily.

-To build an inventory file using DNS names instead of IP addresses, you would replace the IP with the DNS names of your devices.
-Here's how you can modify the example:
+You can also use DNS names instead of IP addresses:

 ```ini
 [router]